Last updated: 16 July 2026

 The short version

 We collect the information you give us when you enquire, plus a small amount of technical information needed to run the site securely.
-With your consent, we also collect some analytics data to understand whether the site is working.
+Fathom directly provides basic, cookieless site analytics and counts visits without consent.
+Meta advertising measurement runs only if you accept it.
 We don't sell your information, and filling in our contact form doesn't put you on a marketing list.
 If anything here is unclear, email us at [email protected] and we'll explain it properly.

 Who we are

 The Visible Practice provides websites, SEO and paid ads support to professional practices in Ireland.
-For data protection purposes, the party responsible for your information, the controller, is The Visible Practice, based in Cork, Ireland.
+For data protection purposes, the party responsible for your information, the controller, is The Visible Practice, based at Skeheenarinky, Burncourt, Co.
+Tipperary E21 WA29.

 What we collect and why